Gasan1965/hello-world/README.md

 hello-world starting scala

-Hi I Gus.
-Was in testing for almost 14 years.
+Hi Iam Gus.
+Was in testing for almost 15 years.
 Will try to get scala knowledges